ATLANTBH/owl/README.md

 `GET /api/v1/test-suites/{testSuiteId}/statistics`

 This API returns statistics for given test suite id.
-Statistics is composed of `build` identifier with appropriate counts such as `passedCasesCount`, `failedCasesCount` etc.
+Statistics is composed of `build` identifier with appropriate counts such as `totalCasesCount`, `failedCasesCount` etc.

 ## Development